PALMER PROJECT'S HEAVY METALS THREATEN THE CHILKAT RIVER IN SOUTHEAST ALASKA

-The Chilkat River has impressive runs of five species of wild salmon.
-Every year hundreds of thousands of sockeye, coho, king, pink and chum salmon return from the Pacific Ocean and make their way back to the Chilkat and its tributary streams where they were spawned four years before.
-What makes the Chilkat salmon runs unique is the significant geothermal activity in the region.
-Warm upwellings prevent areas of the River from freezing until much later in the winter after other salmon streams for a thousand miles around are long-covered in ice.
-Our late salmon runs therefore remain accessible to the eagles and other local fish-eaters, and the fish “chum” in literally thousands of bald eagles from Prince William Sound to the north and from Oregon, Washington, and British Columbia to the south.
+The Chilkat River has stunning runs of five species of wild salmon.
+Every year hundreds of thousands of sockeye, coho, king, pink, and chum salmon return from the Pacific Ocean and make their way back to the Chilkat and its tributary streams where they were spawned years before.
+What makes the Chilkat salmon runs unique is the significant geothermal activity in the region — warm upwellings prevent parts of the river from freezing until late in the winter, long after other salmon streams in the region have been covered in ice.
+The late season runs therefore remain accessible to eagles and other fish-eaters until mid-winter, attracting thousands of bald eagles from Prince William Sound to the north, and from Oregon, Washington, and British Columbia to the south.
 There are so many eagles here in the fall that the Tlingits, who have lived in the Village of Klukwan for more than 1000 years, call the area the “Council Grounds.”

-The spectacle of thousands of eagles fishing in such close proximity led to the creation of the Chilkat Bald Eagle Preserve was established in 1982, after a fierce battle between supporters of logging the valley and those who wanted to protect the river.
-It’s probably fair to say most people today believe the right decision was made: a world-class natural phenomena was protected, and the fish, eagles, and hundreds of brown bears that call the Chilkat Valley home have spawned a local tourism industry that along with commercial and sport fishing, provide the backbone of the region’s economy.
+The spectacle of thousands of eagles fishing in such close proximity led to the creation of the Chilkat Bald Eagle Preserve in 1982, after a fierce battle between those who supported logging in the Chilkat Valley and those who wanted to protect the river.
+Most people today believe the right decision was made: a world-class natural phenomena was protected, and the fish, eagles, and hundreds of brown bears that call the Chilkat Valley home have spawned a local tourism industry that along with commercial and sport fishing, provide the backbone of the region’s economy.

-But today a new, and very significant threat to the river has surfaced.
+But a new and very significant threat to the river has surfaced.
 This region is highly mineralized, and Vancouver, Canada-based Constantine Metals Resources, with financial backing from the DOWA group of Japan is mapping a deposit that appears to be rich in copper, gold, zinc, and silver.
-Though the “Palmer” deposit was discovered years ago, the high cost of mining in Alaska due to the challenge of our weather and the logistics of getting supplies to the site and the ore out via our deep-water port have kept further development at bay.
-Were the deposit to be developed, ore trucks would run around the clock all year long, taking crushed ore to ships at the nearby deep-water port and returning with chemicals and other supplies.
-The entire proposition would be very risky — the Haines Highway runs within a few feet of the Chilkat River’s banks on a road that can be covered in ice for half the year.
+Though the “Palmer” deposit was discovered years ago, the high cost of mining in the region due to harsh weather and access challenges has so far kept major development at bay.
+Were the deposit to be developed, ore trucks would run around the clock all year long, taking crushed ore to ships at the nearby deep-water port and returning with loads of toxic chemicals, fuel, and other supplies.
+The entire proposition would be very risky — the Haines Highway runs within a few feet of the Chilkat River’s banks and can be covered in ice for half the year.

-Gold prices are lagging and copper prices are at rock bottom; it would appear Constantine and DOWA simply want to have this deposit mapped and ready to go if/when the market turns around.
-As is common with copper and gold deposits, this ore body is also rich in sulfides – as much as 23% – which virtually guarantees the mine will generate sulfuric acid and create a threat of acid mine drainage for hundreds of years.
-The mine’s tailings ponds and waste rock piles would be a stone’s throw from the Klehini River that empties into the Chilkat just a few miles upstream from the Preserve and the village of Klukwan.
-Millions of gallons of wastewater would have to be treated and controlled in perpetuity to prevent sulfuric acid generation, which can liberate heavy metals into groundwater and on into our rivers and streams.
-Forever is a long time.
+As is common with copper and gold deposits, the Palmer ore body is also rich in sulfides - 23% - which virtually guarantees the mine will generate sulfuric acid and create a threat of acid mine drainage that would persist for hundreds of years.
+The mine’s tailing ponds and waste rock piles would be a stone’s throw from the Klehini River that empties into the Chilkat just a few miles upstream from the Preserve and the village of Klukwan.
+Millions of gallons of wastewater would have to be treated and controlled in perpetuity to prevent sulfuric acid from mobilizing heavy metals into groundwater, and from there, into the rivers and streams.
+In perpetuity is a long time.

-Copper, in particular, is highly toxic to salmonids.
-In minute quantities (a few parts/billion) it can affect their development and prevent them from locating their home streams.
-Salmon have little margin for error: they have just enough energy to return from the ocean, change their body chemistry to live in fresh water again, and find the spawning redds where they were born.
-If they are physically weak or unsure of which direction to go, they can run out of energy before getting home and the entire run can literally collapse.
-No fish = no eagles and no bears.
-It would also mean the end of our fishing and tourism industries, our subsistence harvest (every local family is allotted fifty sockeye every year) and literally the demise of the area’s culture, enjoyed by Native and non-Native Alaskans for generations.
+Copper is highly toxic to salmon.
+Incredibly minute quantities (just a few parts per billion) can affect their development and prevent them from locating their home streams.
+There is virtually no margin for error: salmon have just enough energy to return from the ocean, change their body chemistry to again survive in fresh water, and locate the spawning redds where they were born.
+If they are weak or unsure of which direction to go, they will run out of energy before getting home.
+Entire runs could quickly collapse: no fish means no eagles, no bears, no fishing and tourism jobs, no subsistence fishery (every local family is allotted fifty sockeye/year), and literally the destruction of a culture that has nurtured both Native and non-Native Alaskans for generations.

-ACWA is not opposed to mining in principle, we need metals and minerals for many reasons, but mining in critical salmon habitat, especially for a mineral as common and as toxic to fish as copper simply makes no sense.
-Especially when the project would risk one of the world’s few remaining natural wonders for the next five hundred years.
+We all need metals and minerals.
+But mining in critical salmon habitat for a mineral as common and as toxic to fish as copper simply makes no sense, especially when the project would risk one of the world’s few remaining natural wonders for the next five hundred years.